stavrostzagadouris/stavrossolutions/src/routes/articles/markitdown.md

 ### Command-Line One-Liner

 This is the easiest way to convert a single file.
-Once you have `markitdown` installed, you can just run it directly from your terminal.
+Once you have 'markitdown' installed, you can just run it directly from your terminal.

 ```bash
 markitdown path-to-your-file.pdf -o output.md